 From a technical analysis point of view, some pairs tend to adhere to analysis better than others.

-For that reason, these pairs are referred to as the most predictable currency pairs.
+Therefore, these pairs are referred to as the most predictable currency pairs.

 Further, the major currency pairs are the most predictable because of the high volume traded.